-And what’s a vegetarian to do?
-Make the best grilled cauliflower steak that’s slathered with BBQ sauce, that’s what!
+And what’s a vegetarian to do when it comes to vegetarian dinner recipes at a BBQ?
+Make the best-grilled cauliflower steak that’s slathered with BBQ sauce, that’s what!
 This recipe isn’t just about putting BBQ sauce on a cauliflower steak after it’s cooked, either.
 It’s grilled with the sauce, before, during, and after, for THE MOST flavor around.

 The sauce gets slightly caramelized and thick during the grilling process, soaking into the steak and resulting in the most flavorful dinner around.
 Vegetarian or not, this is bound to become a favorite!